Battle of Big Bethel: Union plan, advance

-On the night of June 9–10, according to the plan devised by Gen. Butler and Maj.
-Winthrop, 3,500 Union soldiers were sent in two columns from Camp Hamilton at Hampton and Camp Butler at Newport News with orders to converge near the Confederate positions at Little Bethel after a night march and launch a surprise attack on the Confederate positions at Little Bethel at dawn.
+On the night of June 9–10, according to the plan devised by Butler and Winthrop, 3,500 Union soldiers were sent in two columns from Camp Hamilton at Hampton and Camp Butler at Newport News with orders to converge near the Confederate positions at Little Bethel after a night march and launch a surprise attack on the Confederate positions at Little Bethel at dawn.
 After taking Little Bethel, if the commander of the force chose to do so, he could go on to attack Big Bethel.
-The entire force was under the immediate overall command of Brig.
-Gen. Ebenezer W. Peirce, a Massachusetts militia general of apparent bravery but no regular army, military school or other formal military training or combat experience.
+The entire force was under the immediate overall command of Brigadier General Ebenezer W. Peirce, a Massachusetts militia general of apparent bravery but no regular army, military school or other formal military training or combat experience.
 Earlier in the day on June 9 Butler had summoned Peirce from Camp Hamilton to Fort Monroe to advise him of the plan.
-Foreshadowing the further difficulties which would arise during the operation, Peirce was too ill to ride his horse and went to the fort by boat.
+Foreshadowing the further difficulties that would arise during the operation, Peirce was too ill to ride his horse and went to the fort by boat.

-Peirce was ordered to first send Col. Abram Duryee's 5th New York Volunteer Infantry (Duryée's Zouaves) from Camp Hamilton at Hampton to a point between Little Bethel and Big Bethel and then, after having cut the road to Big Bethel, to attack the Confederates at Little Bethel.
-Col. Frederick Townsend's 3rd New York Volunteer Infantry Regiment, with two howitzers, was to march from Hampton after the 5th New York Infantry had departed and provide support at Little Bethel.
-Meanwhile, Col. John W. Phelps, commanding at Newport News, would send detachments from his own 1st Vermont Infantry and Col. David W. Wardrop's 4th Massachusetts Volunteer Infantry Regiment (90–day Militia) under the command of Lt.
-Col. Peter T. Washburn to approach Little Bethel from the opposite side.
-Washburn would be followed by Col. Bendix's German–speaking 7th New York Infantry Regiment and two artillery pieces manned by regulars from the 2d U.S. Artillery Regiment, commanded by Lt.
-John T. Greble.
+Peirce was ordered to first send Colonel Abram Duryee's 5th New York Volunteer Infantry (Duryée's Zouaves) from Camp Hamilton at Hampton to a point between Little Bethel and Big Bethel and then, after having cut the road to Big Bethel, to attack the Confederates at Little Bethel.
+Colonel Frederick Townsend's 3rd New York Volunteer Infantry Regiment, with two howitzers, was to march from Hampton after the 5th New York Infantry had departed and provide support at Little Bethel.
+Meanwhile, Colonel John W. Phelps, commanding at Newport News, would send detachments from his own 1st Vermont Infantry and Colonel David W. Wardrop's 4th Massachusetts Volunteer Infantry Regiment (90–day militia) under the command of Lieutenant Colonel Peter T. Washburn to approach Little Bethel from the opposite side.
+Washburn would be followed by Colonel Bendix's German–speaking 7th New York Infantry Regiment and two artillery pieces manned by regulars from the 2nd U.S. Artillery Regiment, commanded by Lieutenant John T. Greble.
 The plan was for this force to meet the 3rd New York Infantry under Townsend at a road junction about 1.5 mi from Little Bethel and form a combined reserve.
 Peirce and his staff headed for Little Bethel with Townsend's 3rd New York Infantry Regiment.

 The column from Camp Hamilton was to start at midnight, and that from Newport News a little later, as its line of march would be shorter.
 Anticipating possible confusion during a night march by inexperienced troops, Butler ordered the watchword, "Boston," to be given to each column and further ordered that all the troops should wear a white rag or handkerchief on their left arms so they would recognize each other.
 Any attacking regiment was supposed to first shout the watchword.
-Butler's aide and messenger to the Newport News command, Capt.
-Haggerty, forgot to advise Col. Phelps and the Newport News contingent of these precautions.
+Butler's aide and messenger to the Newport News command, Captain Haggerty, forgot to advise Phelps and the Newport News contingent of these precautions.